(Re-)connecting with Odin

 Odin is definitely an ástvinr and someone I relate to on many levels.
 Freya Norling suggests that Odin might have a connection to my Saami ancestors as well.
 Hearing this made me feel even closer to him.
 I share his thirst for wisdom as well as his dislike of imposing dogma/regulations.
 As Freya Norling accurately points out, these are very Saami traits of his.

 Signs that Odin is Connecting with You

 As previously mentioned, wolves are a sign that Odin is wanting to connect with you.
-Odin’s two wolf companions are known as Freki and Geri.
-Ravens are also associated with Odin, just as they are with Hel, since he too is very much a death god.
-His two personal ravens are known as Hugin and Munin.
+Odin’s two wolf companions are Freki and Geri.
+Ravens are also associated with Odin, just as they are with Hel, since he too is very much a god of the slain.
+His two personal ravens are Hugin and Munin.

 One of Odin’s names is Hveðrungr which means Weather Changer, so any time you seek to connect with Odin in nature and there is a quick change in the weather conditions, you know that you are being heard.
 A good tip is to get to know as many of Odin’s names as possible since he might use one of them to connect with you as well.

 Other well-known symbols associated with Odin are drinking horns (the horns of Odin), spears (because of Odin’s spear, Gugnir), the Valknut, staffs, wide-brimmed hats, blue cloaks, one-eyed people, and an eight-legged horse (Sleipnir) that helped Odin travel between the nine worlds of Yggdrasil.